zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Maya Changes

-  Added a "Task" shelf tool that allows you to quickly open the Mac OS X Activity Monitor, or the Windows Task Manager
+  Added a "Task" shelf tool that allows you to quickly open the macOS Activity Monitor, or the Windows Task Manager

   Updated the "diag" domeDiagnostics tool to profile more rendering engines, and improved the mr shader folder scanning